-The International Sites identified in the HRA produced for the Joint Core Strategy (Mott Macdonald, 2010) and assessed in the HRA Site Allocation Document (NCC Natural Environment Team, 2012) were:
+The International Sites considered within the scoping exercise are those identified in the HRA produced for the Joint Core Strategy (Mott Macdonald, 2010).
+It identified housing delivery and associated disturbance as being a potential impact for the following sites:

-- The Broads SAC: Broadland SPA and The Broads Ramsar Site:
+- The Broads SAC; Broadland SPA and The Broads Ramsar Site;

 - Breckland SPA & SAC:

 - Great Yarmouth North Denes SPA;

 - Winterton Horsey Dunes SAC;

 - North Norfolk Coast SPA, SAC and Ramsar Site.

-Although these are the sites listed in HRA for the JCS, there are other sites that are near to the South Norfolk District boundary (Figure 1).
+Although these are the sites listed in HRA for the JCS, there are other sites that are near to the South Norfolk District boundary or are within 10km of settlements with Site Allocations in the Site Allocation Document.
 All such sites are considered in this scoping exercise.

-International Sites within South Norfolk:
+International sites within South Norfolk:

-It should be recognised that in comparison to the rest of the county, the district of South Norfolk has very few international sites, and none are entirely within the district boundary.
+It should be recognised that in comparison to the rest of the county, the district of South Norfolk has very few international sites, and none are entirely within the district boundary (Figure1).
 Most of the Norfolk International Sites are not continuous but are comprised of a number of separate 'component units'.
 Four small component units of The Broads SAC/Broadland SPA are within South Norfolk between Surlingham and Loddon with two other very small component units near Geldeston on the District's southern boundary.
 The River Wensum SAC forms the northern boundary of the district in the area near Costessey although for most of this section the SAC designation is mostly confined to the river channel rather than the wider floodplain.